ForEvolve/forevolve.github.io/_posts/en/2017-09-04-design-patterns-web-api-service-and-repository-part-7.md

 ```

 ### Testing the NinjaService
-The test pretty much speaks for themselves, besides the introduction of `.Verifiable()` and `.Verify()`.
+The tests pretty much speak for themselves, besides the introduction of `.Verifiable()` and `.Verify()`.

 ---

 > **Moq verifiable**
 >
-> Moq can keep track of what method has been call on our mocks.
+> Moq can keep track of what method has been called on our mocks.
 > To enable that, you have to call the `Verifiable()` method after the `Setup()` method.
 >
 > Ex.: `NinjaRepositoryMock.Setup(x => x.DeleteAsync(clanName, ninjaKey)).Verifiable();`